 Can We Have Assurance Of Salvation?:

 -Since we are able to humbly approach God with absolute trust in His divine promises (2 Corinthians 1:20; Hebrews 10:22), we are therefore able to have great assurance of our salvation.
-Salvation is promised to those who are faithful to God's will (1 John 2:25).
+Salvation is promised to those who trust in God (1 John 2:25).
 All who call upon His name shall be saved (Romans 10:13).
 God's character is unchangeable (Malachi 3:6), never deceptive (Numbers 23:19; Hebrews 6:17-18), and reveals no partiality in judgment (Acts 10:34; Romans 2:6-7).
 So yes, we can indeed have great assurance of our salvation.
-But we must choose to accept the free gift of justification that God has given us.
+But we accept the free gift of justification that God has offered to us.

 A Major Evidence Against A Works-Based Salvation:

--Having assurance of eternal life is proof of being saved by faith apart from meritorious works because if our works contributed at all to our justification, then our good works would have to outweigh our bad works by a large margin.
+-Having assurance of eternal life is proof of being saved by faith apart from meritorious works.
+If our works contributed at all to our justification, then our good works would have to outweigh our bad works by a large margin.
 If any kind of works contribute to salvation, then how many must we perform to be justified in the sight of God?
 How many sins will God tolerate?
 How could one know that he or she is saved?
 No answer has ever been provided to these questions and thus undermines any possible certitude of salvation or trust in the Lord for eternal salvation.
 The futuristic sight of our eternal destinies would simply be too cloudy because there would be no grounds to make any sort of determination with certainty.
 Nobody is capable of coming close to measuring up to God's perfect standard of morality, the Law.
-Since the Scriptures clearly attest in favor of having great assurance of everlasting life with God in heaven, we know that works have no bearing on our justification before God.
+Since the Scriptures clearly attest in favor of having great assurance of having been justified before God, we know that our works cannot be a contributing factor.

 On Losing Salvation: